cytoflow/cytoflow/docs/user_manual/tutorials/quickstart.rst

 .. image:: images/01_05_number.png

+.. note::  If you have an experimental variable saved as metadata in your
+           FCS file, see the :ref:`faq`.

 Type the name "Dox" into the *Name* box.
 Notice how there's now a new column named "Dox" in the *Tubes* table.